InMe: Phoenix: The Best of InMe (2010)

 Their best of compilation album, Phoenix: The Best of InMe, included 15 tracks: three tracks from each of the band's four studio albums and three new recordings.
 The new tracks were recorded in June 2010, with Fei Comodo guitarist Mike Curtis producing.
 They were entitled "Saccharine Arcadia", "Thanks for Believing Me" and "Bury Me Deep Beneath Your Skin".
 The album was released on 27 September 2010.

 The accompanying tour saw the band take up a four night residency at The Relentless Garage in London in November and December 2010, playing each of their four studio albums already released at that time in their entirety in consecutive weeks.

 Overgrown Eden DVD release and The Pride (2010–2012)

 Following the airing of Overgrown Eden at the Highbury Garage in November on the Phoenix tour, the show (which was filmed) is to be released on DVD through Sony BMG.
-In a recent interview with Live4guitar, InMe confirmed that this DVD should be released as part of the PledgeMusic Campaign, which launches in November 2011.
+In a 2011 interview with Live4guitar, InMe confirmed that this DVD should be released as part of the PledgeMusic Campaign, which launches in November 2011.
 The band made an appearance on the Bohemia Stage on Sunday 10 July at Sonisphere Knebworth.